Do I qualify for Social Security Disability Benefits?

 Disabled Widow’s Benefits

-If a disabled person passes away while receiving social security benefits, the surviving spouse may be eligible to continue to receive those benefits.
+If a disabled person passes away while receiving Social Security benefits, the surviving spouse may be eligible to continue to receive those benefits.

 Representation through every stage of your claim!